Resistance 3

-Resistance 3 is a 2011 science fiction post-apocalyptic first-person shooter developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-Resistance 3 is the final installment in the Resistance trilogy.
+Resistance 3 is a 2011 first-person shooter video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+It is the third installment in the Resistance series and the last to be developed by Insomniac Games.
 Resistance 3 is the first in the series to support 3D and PlayStation Move and was the first to introduce the PSN Pass program.
 The game shifts away from the military aspect of Resistance: Fall of Man and Resistance 2 and takes on a post-apocalyptic survival-horror feel.

 Resistance 3 received generally positive reviews from critics, some of whom deemed it the best in the series, but the game sold poorly and was deemed a commercial failure.
 On April 8, 2014, the Resistance 3 online servers, along with those for Resistance: Fall of Man and Resistance 2, were shut down by Sony.

 Gameplay

 The game retains mostly the same gameplay mechanics as its predecessor albeit with several changes.
 The weapon wheel and health bar from the first Resistance game return.
 There are also new environmental objects such as chimeran plants which explode when shot.
 The game sees a mixture of new and old weapons; returning weapons include the Bullseye, Magnum, Rossmore, Auger, Marksman and Carbine.
 New weapons include the Mutator, which shoots biological mist that causes enemies to eventually explode causing splash damage, the Deadeye sniper rifle, and a new food-can based explosive, the shrapnel grenade, which releases a shower of nails when it explodes.
 Weapons are upgradeable, and become more powerful the more they are used.
 Humans are forced to assemble their weapons from whatever scrap they can gather.
 The game features PlayStation Move support and Stereoscopic 3D.
 Additionally, players can utilize the PlayStation Sharp Shooter peripheral attachment.